-Highly precise relative navigation can be achieved by exploiting the powerful range-error cancelling techniques of CDGNSS on range measurements between two communicating and cooperative spacecraft.
-Key to this process is to the estimation of the ambiguous number of differenced carrier wave cycles occurring between a GNSS transmitter and receiver antenna.
-If resolved into their true integer values by the IAR algorithm, a differential measurement with very low thermal noise is produced [17].
+Highly precise relative navigation can be achieved by exploiting the powerful error-cancelling techniques of CDGNSS for pseudorange measurements between two communicating and cooperative spacecraft.
+Key to this process is estimation of the ambiguous number of differenced carrier wave cycles occurring between a GNSS transmitter and receiver antenna.
+If resolved into their true integer values by the IAR algorithm, a differential measurement with very low thermal noise is produced [18].

 IAR operates in concert with the CDGNSS measurement updates performed in the main SEDF filter.
 If differential GNSS measurements are available, SEDF initially estimates the numbers of carrier wave cycles as floats.
-The floats are provided as inputs to IAR, which leverages the modified Least Squares Ambiguity Decorrelation Adjustment (mLAMBDA) algorithm [26].
+The floats are provided as inputs to IAR, which leverages the modified Least Squares Ambiguity Decorrelation Adjustment (mLAMBDA) algorithm [27].
 Incoming single-differenced carrier phase (SDCP) measurements are double-differenced and decorrelated and an integer weighted least squares search is used to solve for the exact integer outputs.
 Statistical acceptance tests ensure robustness of selected integers.
-The presence of additional metrologies (such as angles-only measurements) in the GNC architecture also offers the opportunity to apply sensor coupling to the IAR process, with benefits for its overall robustness and efficiency [27].
+The presence of additional metrologies (such as angles-only measurements) in the GNC architecture also offers the opportunity to apply sensor coupling to the IAR process, with benefits for its overall robustness and efficiency [28].

 GNSS measurements are expected to be processed by the architecture with an approximate frequency of 10-20 seconds.
 If double-differenced carrier phase (DDCP) measurements are available and IAR is active, sub-centimeter relative position accuracy can be achieved.
-In-orbit CDGNSS with IAR will be validated during the upcoming VISORS formation-flying mission [11].